hridoy100/hridoy100/README.md

 As a **Software Engineer at Tekarsh - MarginEdge**, I collaborate with the team to streamline restaurant management through automation and real-time data insights.
 My work focuses on leveraging machine learning to enhance invoice processing and ordering efficiency, creating impactful solutions for restaurant operators.

----

-#### 🔍 Research Interests

-My research interest lies at the intersection of **Software Engineering**, **Health** and **Machine Learning**, with a particular focus on automatic code generation.
-I am especially interested in developing innovative techniques and tools to enhance the reliability of systems while also leveraging ML to address complex challenges in Software Engineering and Human wellbeing.